umd-mith/sg-data/data/intro/clean/introduction.md

 Her Fiction, Her Monsters* (1988), which offered the most extensive analysis of the Shelleys' collaboration to date.
-Mellor's study had the benefit of being a balanced one, for it stressed that PBS's alterations to MWS's novel "both improved and damaged the text and...must be analyzed with care."[^50] On balance, however, although Mellor correctly judged that PBS was "responsible for much of the most inflated rhetoric in the text," her Appendix on "Percy Shelley's Revisions of the
+Mellor's study had the benefit of being a balanced one, for it stressed that PBS's alterations to MWS's novel "both improved and damaged the text and ... must be analyzed with care."[^50] On balance, however, although Mellor correctly judged that PBS was "responsible for much of the most inflated rhetoric in the text," her Appendix on "Percy Shelley's Revisions of the